Skip to main content

 Future Deficiencies Determination

-Jurisdictions should determine future deficiencies for all elements of the transportation system, consistent with elements assessed under the existing conditions analysis (e.g., roadway, transit, bicycle, pedestrian, freight, rail, air, pipeline, and/or marine) as appropriate for the jurisdiction.
+Jurisdictions shall determine future deficiencies for all elements of the transportation system, consistent with elements assessed under the existing conditions analysis (e.g., roadway, transit, bicycle, pedestrian, freight, rail, air, pipeline, and/or marine) as appropriate for the jurisdiction.

 Shall

-• Compare future travel demand to future capacity for all travel modes feasible per the jurisdiction through the planning horizon, based on the performance measures or measures of adequacy developed in Step 2: Goals & Objectives.
+• Compare future travel demand to future capacity for all travel modes feasible for the jurisdiction through the planning horizon, based on the performance measures or measures of adequacy developed in Step 2: Goals & Objectives.

 Should